Master of Arts in Chaplaincy

 Chaplaincy Program Structure

 The MA in Chaplaincy is a 36-credit professional degree program.
 It can be completed online in two years by a full-time student, apart from the Field Education and Clinical Pastoral Education requirements (which may be completed at students' local sites), and a required 3-day on-campus retreat.
-The first of these retreats is scheduled for Summer 2024.
-Students may attend the retreat during the first or second year of their program.
-For students who enrolled in the chaplaincy program prior to Fall 2023, this retreat is encouraged but not required.
+Check our Academic Calendar for the upcoming summer session to see retreat dates.

 Should I consider the Dual Pathway for Chaplaincy?